On the Sauna page, I said:

 In 1997, we were planning to go to France for the family holiday.
 The people at Alton said that it would be easier to use a French naturist site if we were members of British Naturism, so we joined in the Spring of 1997.
 Through BN, we found out about the swim and sauna at Bracknell, visited and then joined the club.

 At some point, the 'naked beneath your clothes' question seems to have resolved itself.
 It is, as I suspected, blindingly obvious.
-But it is also an important truth: if we are all naked beneath our clothes al the time, then nudity is nothing special - it is simply a continuation of our normal state.
+But it is also an important truth: if we are all naked beneath our clothes all the time, then nudity is nothing special - it is simply a continuation of our normal state.
 Why get worked up about it?

 Somewhere along the way, I have lost the deep 'modesty' of my childhood.
 Naturists stopped being those strange, incomprehensible people, and they started to be familiar faces; at some point, it changed again from 'they' to 'we', although I am still reluctant to describe myself as a naturist.

-The words sound misleading.
-For me, the words 'I am a naturist' are not an affirmation of some belief or practice, but the renunciation of a harmful and illogical need to wear clothes when they are not needed.
-It is a letting go of absurdity (we all know what people look like) and paranoia (help! what if someone sees me?!?).
-When changing on the beach, I try to stay covered, but it is no longer desperately important that nobody 'sees' me.
-It is an acceptance that I am me, that this skin with all its imperfections is what I am made of, and whether you like the way I look or not, I am content to be who I am.
+When changing on the beach, I still try to stay covered: it is a social convention, and shows respect to the people around me.
+But it is no longer desperately important that nobody 'sees' me.
+I have accepted that I am me, that this body, this skin with all its imperfections is what I am made of, and whether you like the way I look or not, I am content to be who I am.

 Finally, I have discovered how to be comfortable in my own skin.